dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1168: Accountability for crimes is crucial for justice.
+### T1168: Criminals must be held accountable for their actions.

 |Support|
 |---|